Selling fees

 Paying your fees

-Most fees and other selling costs, such as postage labels printed through eBay and refunds to buyers, are deducted from your sales proceeds before your payout is initiated.
+Most fees and other selling costs, such as labels printed through eBay and refunds to buyers, are deducted from your sales proceeds before your payout is initiated.
 Learn more about how fees and selling costs are charged.

 You can keep track of all your selling fees, payouts, and any credits you've received in your Financial statement in Payments in My eBay or on the Payments tab in Seller Hub.
 Learn more about accessing your eBay sales transactions.